 Icahn plans to fund his bid with his own money, Dell’s cash as well as new debt, the source said.

 Jefferies declined to comment.

-Francisco and Insight could not be reached immediately for
+Francisco and Insight could not be reached immediately for comment.

-has also given it a highly confident letter of financing, the source said.
+Blackstone is being advised by Morgan Stanley, which has also given it a highly confident letter of financing, the source said.

 Morgan Stanley declined to comment.

 There have also been some conversations about the Blackstone group selling Dell’s financial services business, but that is not part of the current proposal, the source said.